Click to download JI Honor Code

 The FCD may return a case to the Honor Council for review if it feels that certain aspects have not been sufficiently considered.
 However, the FCD will not usually investigate purported violations of the Honor Code itself.

 The decisions of the FCD are ordinarily final.
-They may, however, be appealed to the Dean’s Cabinet of JI.
+They may, however, be appealed to the Dean’s Cabinet of JI as outlined in §12 below.
 Such appeals should be addressed directly to the Dean’s Office.

 11. Reporting Honor Code Violations